When you apply to Hawkeye Community College, you will be classified as a resident or as a non-resident for admission, tuition, and fee purposes.

 Course fees for non-credit Community and Continuing Education courses are available from the Business and Community Education department.

 When considering you for resident status, Hawkeye will first consider the reason you are in Iowa and then the length of time you have resided in Iowa.
 If the primary reason you are in Iowa is for educational purposes, you will be considered a non-resident.

-It is your responsibility to prove you are in Iowa for reasons other than educational purposes and to request a reclassification of residency status.
+It is your responsibility to prove Iowa residency for reasons other than educational purposes and to request a change in residency status [pdf].

 Residency of Students under the Age of 18

 Minors are considered students under the age of 18.
 Parents include legal guardians and individuals who have legal custody of the student.

 Your residency will follow that of the parent(s) you reside with, unless you can prove emancipation.
 You must reside in Iowa for at least 90 days immediately prior to the beginning of the semester you would like to enroll in at Hawkeye.

 Residency of Students who are not Citizens of the United States

 A person who is a refugee or who is granted asylum by an appropriate agency of the United States must provide proof of certification of refugee or asylum grantee status.
 A person may be accorded resident status for admission and tuition purposes when the person comes directly, or within a reasonable time, to the state of Iowa from a refugee facility or port of debarkation and has not established domicile in another state.